Sonoma County Court Records

 Criminal History Records

 The court does not perform criminal background checks.
-For a formal criminal history report, contact the California Department of Justice — Record Review.
-Individuals seeking information about persons in state custody may use the California Department of Corrections and Rehabilitation resources.
+For a formal criminal history report, contact the California Department of Justice Record Review.
+For information about persons in state custody, visit the California Department of Corrections and Rehabilitation website.

 Proposition 64 and Other Specialized Forms